nanoexpress/nanoexpress/README.md

 ## Deprecation note

-This project now marked as **Deprecated** because of some of internet open-source projects copied from codebase (even with TypeScript typings) without reference back to project, no donation nor activate code contribution from community.
+This project now marked as **Deprecated** because of some of internet open-source projects copied from codebase (even with TypeScript typings) without reference back to project.
+No donation nor active code contribution from community.
 I love and respect open-source so i keep this project as open-source but without any future updates even bug-fixes.
 Any commits and updates (if ever will be) goes as private.
 The reason of deprecation as i don't have enough time to support project, add features and i have bills to pay, no one pays that for me.